suzycc/heal-frozen-shoulder/index.md

 # excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

-How I healed my shoulder quickly and affordably, with minimal pain.

-{% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %}

 ### Disclaimer
 This is what worked for me.
-I am not a health professional and claim no deep understanding of the shoulder and how it works.
-I cannot promise that it will work for you.
+I am not a health professional and claim no particular understanding of the shoulder and how it works.
+I cannot promise that these methods will work for you.
 The most important thing to note is that my approach never caused pain greater than 2 or 3 out of 10.

+If it works for you too, I'd appreciate it if you'd come back and {% include button.html text="Buy me a coffee ☕️" link="https://buymeacoffee.com/daviddarnes#support" color="#f68140" %}

 ## Methods